Non-small cell lung cancerLung cancer - non-small cell; NSCLC

 - Chemotherapy is not recommended for people who are too ill.

 - Common chemotherapy drugs used include: platinum (cisplatin or carboplatin) and paclitaxel (Taxol, Onxal), gemcitabine (Gemzar), docetaxel (Docefrez), vinorelbine (Navelbine), protein-bound paclitaxel (Abraxane), and pemetrexed (Alimta).

-- Response to any drug used is monitored, with changes to other drugs as indicated.
+- Response to any drug used is monitored.

 - Some people are candidates for ongoing maintenance chemotherapy after the initial more intensive treatments.

 Examples of newer targeted drugs that have been developed for treating lung cancer include: